diannel231/exact-and-inexact-retrieval/README.md

 returns the cosine similarty by comparing the term frequency lists to see how much terms have similar frequency within their respective documents

 ## exact_query()
-Takes the exact qeury, sorts the resulting list based on relevance and takes input on how many results are wanted and post processes the results
+Takes the exact query, sorts the resulting list based on relevance and takes input on how many results are wanted and post processes the results

 ## inexact_query_champion()
+Takes the top single query word documents for each query term and only does the cosine similarity to calculate the score for those top documents

 ## inexact_query_index_elimination()
 Does an inexact query by taking the most relevant k queries according to the weighted tf-idf dictionary and processes those results